lyteword/chspurgeon-tod/volume-4/psalm-84.md

 1\.Prayer is not confined to the Sanctuary.
 David, inhis banishment, says, *Hear my prayer.*

 2\.Help is not confined to the Sanctuary.
 The Lord ofhosts is "here, "as well as in his tabernacle.
-SeePs 84:1.
+See Ps 84:1.

 3\.Grace is not confined to the Sanctuary.
-Here, too,in the wilderness is the covenanting God, the God ofJacob. *G. R.*
+Here, too,in the wilderness is the covenanting God, the God of Jacob. *G. R.*

 **Verse 8.** Pleas for answers to prayer in the titles here used.